 - Smart recruiting vs ‘headcount’ recruiting

-When Adedapo and Hardy began looking for someone to join their team, they were thinking about the things they wanted their eventual hire to do.
+When the Adedapos began looking for someone to join their team, they were thinking about the things they wanted their eventual hire to do.
 In their case, that meant various administrative and support roles that would help them focus on things like their sales and clients.

 But as they began searching for the right person, another objective rose to the fore: They also had to consider what their eventual employee wanted to become.

-“One of the biggest things we learned from this is we’re not hiring them for the position they’re coming into,” Hardy told Inman.
+“One of the biggest things we learned from this is we’re not hiring them for the position they’re coming into,” Adedoyin Adedapo told Inman.
 “We’re hiring them for the position they’ll grow into.”

 Pais is among those leaders who became a mentor.

 “For the most part, when I hired my team I had asked everybody, ‘What are your expectations and goals?'” she said.

 Pais went on to say that as a mentor she makes herself available to answer questions or help her agents 24 hours a day, seven days a week.
 And when agents do have specific goals regarding income or volume, for example, Pais sits down to “reverse engineer” how they can achieve them.

 “Being able to call a coach directly and not have to wait is, in my opinion, amazing,” she added.
 “You have that support at any time of the day.”

 Mentoring also involves a degree of hand-holding.
 Stein said that would-be team leaders should be realistic about the fact that overseeing a group will take up time.
 But, he added, it’s important to model for team members how to be successful.

 “It can be very time consuming and you have to understand that as a team leader you can’t just throw your new agents out there and have them run wild,” he said.
 “You have to make sure they’re initially watching you and seeing how you do things.”